TotallyInformation/TotallyInformation.github.io/_github_pages/generate_toc.md

 comments: true
 ---

+If you want to generate an in-page table of contents using markdown headings, you can do so with the following code.

 ```markdown
 * This list entry is required but will not be shown, it is replaced by the toc